Home NOVEL CORONAVIRUS 2019-nCoV

 - Take a test upon arrival.
 Travelers who test positive upon arrival have to self-isolate for 10 days, those who test negative have to observe quarantine (see next step for details)

-- Observe a mandatory quarantine of minimum 7 days which can only be ended after a negative test.
-If the test is positive, the quarantine period will be extended.
+- Observe a mandatory quarantine after receiving an SMS message upon completing the Passenger Locator Form.
+If you receive a text message you have to follow the instructions in the message.
 The full overview of quarantine and isolation measures is available here: https://www.info-coronavirus.be/en/quarantine-isolation/

 Mandatory forms for travel to Belgium